Priorities: Managing Information for Better Services

 Better management of the State’s data and information will make it easier to share these assets both internally between agencies and externally with the community and industry.
 In the years ahead the volume of data will increase exponentially, therefore the business imperative to establish supporting guidance structures is now critical.

 Several whole of government ICT projects will support this initiative.
-For example, the Smarter Administrative Regulation Project will streamline the management of memoranda and circulars, providing a platform for central agencies to review and revise administrative regulations for which they are responsible.
+For example, the Smarter Administrative Requirements Project streamlines the management of memoranda and circulars, providing a platform for central agencies to review and revise administrative regulations for which they are responsible.

 In December 2012, the ICT Board recommended the investigation of options available to effectively manage NSW State records in an increasingly digital record keeping environment.
-The review will investigate how our record keeping obligations will impact on the adoption of cloud based services and doing more business digitally.
+The review investigated how our record keeping obligations will impact on the adoption of cloud based services and doing more business digitally.

 A key recommendation of the Opening Place-based Information think tank held in August 2012 was the development of a NSW location intelligence strategy to maximise the service delivery benefits of spatial data assets.
-A second think tank was held in May 2013 to provide a forum for consultation on foundation spatial datasets and to drive the development of whole of government strategy for location intelligence.
+Further think tanks provide a forum for consultation on foundation spatial datasets and to drive the development of whole of government strategy for location intelligence.